 Sound familiar?
 Your son is probably having growing pains, which about 25% to 40% of kids do.
 They usually strike during two periods: in early childhood among 3- to 5-year-olds and, later, in 8- to 12-year-olds.

 Signs and Symptoms

 Growing pains always concentrate in the muscles, rather than the joints.
 Most kids report pains in the front of their thighs, in the calves, or behind the knees.
 Joints affected by more serious diseases are swollen, red, tender, or warm — the joints of kids having growing pains look normal.

 Although growing pains often strike in late afternoon or early evening before bed, pain can sometimes wake a sleeping child.
 The intensity of the pain varies from child to child, and most kids don't have the pains every day.

 Bone growth hasn't been proved to cause pain.
 So "growing" pains might just be aches and discomfort from the jumping, climbing, and running that active kids do during the day.
 The pains can happen after a child has had a particularly athletic day.

 One symptom that doctors find most helpful in making a diagnosis of growing pains is how a child responds to touch while in pain.
 Kids who have pain from a serious medical cause don't like to be handled because movement can make the pain worse.
 But those with growing pains respond differently — they feel better when they're held, massaged, and cuddled.

 Growing pains are what doctors call a diagnosis of exclusion.
 This means that other conditions will be ruled out before a diagnosis of growing pains is made.
 This usually is done by taking a medical history and doing a physical exam.
-In rare instances, blood tests and X-rays might be done before a doctor diagnoses growing pains.
+In rare cases, blood tests and X-rays might be done before a doctor diagnoses growing pains.